mlvtito/aurelia-jspm-cli/README.md

 ### SSL

-You can use the auto-reload light server to test your app with SSL/TLS.
+You can use the auto-reload light server to test your app with SSL/TLS (thanks to [myca](https://www.npmjs.com/package/myca)).
 Simply add ``-- --ssl`` to the command used to start your server.
 For instance :

     npm run start -- --ssl